Chapter 8

 She looked at the familiar objects, feeling a strange sense of unfamiliarity and discomfort.
 This cold, quiet environment made her feel an indescribable sense of oppression.

-She stared at the photo for a long time, her eyes welling up.
 "Cedric..."
 She silently mouthed his name, her eyes filled with exhaustion.
 "Just a little longer, and I'll be with you."

-Elsie wasn't born mute; she had lost her voice due to psychological trauma.
-To avoid people gossiping about Ronald having a mute wife, she had been trying to cure her muteness.
+To avoid people gossiping about Ronald having a mute wife, she had been trying to cure her traumatic mutism.
 But after years of no progress, she had given up.
-She didn't expect a call from her long-lost doctor.

 Elsie hesitated for a moment, then answered the call.